 Our Clinical Substance Abuse Therapy Groups are a psycho-educational and therapeutic resource.
 These meetings are supported by a peer mentor program and are reserved for Police, Fire, EMS, Corrections, Dispatch, and all other emergency responder-related positions, both current and former who are dealing with substance abuse issues.
 We are currently only able to serve Colorado residents at this time.
 All group sessions are confidential and run by “badges helping badges.”
 We bring you support, experience, and hope.
 If you are interested in a resource that is similar to AA, please ask us about the Red, White, and Blue Crew meetings.

 Badge Responder Services offers Level I and II DUI Education and Therapy services.
 Level II Education consists of 24 hours of training over a 12 week period, in a convenient online group setting, no larger than 12 people.
 DUI Level II Therapy follows the education portion of the program and is done in a group setting online via Zoom.
+We use the required Driving with Care books, which you can purchase through us at the beginning of the program.
+For our DUI Group Therapy, we offer three opportunities to join a group each week, with the exception of some holidays.
+In addition to DUI Education and Therapy we offer Substance Monitoring Services.
 Please reach out to admin@thebadgegroup.com for more information on the programs.

 Addiction is a complex and chronic condition characterized by the compulsive use of substances or engagement in behaviors despite negative consequences.
 It is considered a brain disorder that involves changes in the brain’s reward, motivation, and decision making systems.
 Substance abuse problems refer specifically to addiction related to the misuse of drugs or alcohol.